Classic interface link analysis tutorial * Please email Mike if any instructions do not work

 "Information politics on the web"

-- Running the searches Start Webometric Analyst and enter the Windows Cognitive Services key.
+- Running the searches Start Webometric Analyst, select Link Analysis Wizard from the File menu, and enter the Windows Cognitive Services key.
 Move the file test.txt to a new empty folder in Windows to protect your computer from Webometric Analyst accidentally overwriting or deleting files.
 Now click the “Search” button and select the file test.txt.
 The searches will be submitted over a period of a few minutes and Webometric Analyst will report when they are complete.
 When the search is complete, three new text files will be found in the same folder as the original, with file names including “long results”, “short results” and “result counts per page”.
 If all that is needed is the hit count estimates, then these can be found in the short results file, shown below.
 The first number is the hit count estimates from the first results page and the last number is the actual number of URLs returned by the search engine.
 In this case the initial hit count estimates are wildly inaccurate but the last column seems more likely to give reasonable estimates (see later chapters, however).

 450 "Link analysis an information science approach" 152

 7840000 "Mining the web discovering knowledge from hypertext data" 729

 If more information is needed than just the number of matching URLs then this can be extracted from the “long results” file by using Webometric Analyst features for producing reports based upon search engine results.